dennisonkeo/JournalApp/README.md

 # Journal App

-This an android Journal/Diary app where in users can pen down their thoughts and feelings.
+This is an android Journal/Diary app where in users can pen down their thoughts and feelings.

 # Features